SecDevOps-jmcdonough/AzureMicroSeg/README.md

 The Actions come are contained in the PowerShell Modules that have been imported into the Automation Account.
 The PowerShell Modules are libraries of commands called Cmdlets that are grouped into several domains.
 For example, Accounts, Automation, Compute, Network, and Resources.

 All of the steps can be performed in the Azure Portal.
-However the commands shown in each section can be run directly in Azure Cloudshell.
+However, the commands shown in each section can be run directly in Azure Cloudshell.
 Cloudshell has all the required utilities to execute the commands.
 Nothing additional needs to be loaded on a personal device.

 1. Azure Automation Account
     * Create Automation Account [Automation Account](https://docs.microsoft.com/en-us/azure/automation/automation-create-standalone-account)

         1. Create a new Resource Group

+        ```PowerShell
+        New-AzResourceGroup -Name k8s-microseg -Location eastus
+        ```

         1. Create an Automation Account in the new Resource Group
             * Choose a Location
             * Provide a Name